kensodemann/HomeTraxData/README.md

   - grunt dev - dev build, waits for changes and re-runs on change, use this during development
   - grunt karma - just run the front end tests

 Assuming all tests are currently passing, run "grunt dev" before starting any development work, and it will automatically test and build as you work.

 ## Deployment

 I have this project deployed on [OpenShift](https://www.openshift.com/).
 Given that I am not completely stupid, I am not going to give specific instructions here, but to set up a deployment, do this:

   - Install rhc
   - rhc setup (this should generate keys, etc)
-  - git remote add URL-TO-OPENSHIFT-REPO (get URL from OpenShift account)
+  - git remote add openShift URL-TO-OPENSHIFT-REPO (get URL from OpenShift account)

-After that, pushes to master will do the deployment.
+After that, pushes to master using that report will do the deployment.